Roxy Ephemeris

 - KP: Call the KP significators endpoint with KP Newcomb ayanamsha and compare all 9 planet houses and cuspal sub lords against onlinejyotish.com.
 Expected: exact match.

-Or use the live API sandbox with a pre filled test key.
-No signup required.
+Or use the live API sandbox with your API key.

 The calculation graph, not just the positions

 Most ephemeris libraries stop at planetary longitude.
 Every layer above that is yours to build and verify.
-Roxy Ephemeris ships the full predictive graph used by professional Vedic, KP, and Western astrologers, with gold standard tests pinned to named external references.
+Roxy Ephemeris ships the whole graph, western and Vedic alike, with gold standard tests pinned to named external references.

-- Full 249 sub lord division table with star lord, sub lord, and sub sub lord for all 9 planets and all 12 cusps
+- Full KP: 249 sub-lord division with star lord, sub lord, and sub sub lord for all 9 planets and 12 cusps, ruling planets, and dynamic KP-Newcomb ayanamsa

 - True iterative Placidus semi arc, not the arc trisection often mislabeled as Placidus